Haverford College offers one of the finest undergraduate educations in the world.

 The Koshland Integrated Natural Sciences Center, the Hurford Center for the Arts and Humanities, and the Center for Peace and Global Citizenship play an essential role by supporting cutting-edge research, invigorating the arts on campus, and sending Haverford students across the globe on internships.
 Above all, the Centers enrich scholarship beyond the boundaries of the traditional classroom.
 As grant-making entities to some 150 students per year, the Centers can provide up to $10,000 in research funding per student.

 Haverford attracts ambitious, intellectually curious, independent learners who value honesty, collaboration, integrity, compassion, and, above all, new ways of seeing and engaging with the world.
 Admitted students have strong academic records and represent a diversity of backgrounds and interests.
-For the Class of 2022, Haverford received 4,673 applications.
-Nineteen percent of candidates were admitted, with 357 choosing to enroll.
-For students admitted to the Class of 2022, 97% were ranked in the top 10th of their high school classes; their 25th–75th percentile SAT scores ranged from 690–760 Reading and 700–790 Math.
-Forty-seven percent of the members of the Class of 2022 are students of color, and 16% are international students.
+For the Class of 2023, Haverford received 4,963 applications.
+Sixteen percent of candidates were admitted, with 362 choosing to enroll.
+For students admitted to the Class of 2023, 98% were ranked in the top 20th of their high school classes; their 25th–75th percentile SAT scores ranged from 680–750 Reading and 700–790 Math.
+Forty-eight percent of the members of the Class of 2023 are students of color, and 14% are international students.

 Our primary criterion for admission is academic excellence.
 We admit students who are able and interested in achieving at the highest levels of scholarship and service, who will engage deeply and substantively in the community, and who are intent on growing both intellectually and personally.

 The admission process is conducted as a comprehensive review, where each applicant is treated personally and individually and a broad range of information is taken into account.
 We provide you with the opportunity to convey who you are in the broadest sense possible, what you have achieved during your secondary school experience, and how you will contribute to and grow from a Haverford education.